 A quarantine tank does not require any gravel or decoration, but it won’t hurt if you have some extra to spare.
 Fish might feel less stressed in a fish tank with some decorations than in an empty tank.

 As a quarantine tank, it should be smaller than your main tank.
 A 10-gallon tank should work fine unless you have large fish.
-A 5-gallon tank is perfect if you only keep small fish of less than 3” long.
+A 5-gallon tank is perfect if you only keep small fish for less than 3” long.

 Just like any aquarium, a quarantine tank requires a cycled aquarium filter system.
 You can solve this easily by having a small sponge filter running in your main tank which can be relocated into a quarantine tank when needed.
-You may also keep the quarantine tank running by keeping a few healthy fish in there and relocate them into the main tank to make room for the new fish when the time comes.
+You may also keep the quarantine tank running by keeping a few healthy fish in there and transfer them into the main tank to make room for the new fish when the time comes.